Laurence Arcadias

 and the San Francisco Academy of Art University prior to joining MICA.
 She is the co-lead of a "STEAM" animation/science collaboration (AstroAnimation.org) where students work directly with scientists to produce animations based on NASA astrophysics and planetary research.
+In 2026 she received a PhD based on this work from Liverpool John Moores University.
 Arcadias is a co-founder of the French film production company Amorce films.